williamslab/ped-sim/README.md

     [chromosome]:[start physical position]

-Following this, break points where recombinations occurred are indicated as
+Following this, break points where crossovers occurred are indicated as

     [founder haplotype]:[physical position]